rfzeg/udacity_bot/README.md

 ## Direct usage
 - Clone this repository into a ROS catkin workspace
 - Build and source the workspace
+- To view this robot model on an empty Gazebo world: `roslaunch udacity_bot empty_world.launch`
-- To launch this package including the Jackal Race Gazebo world and Rviz: `roslaunch udacity_bot udacity_world.launch`
+- To launch this package including the Jackal Race Gazebo world and Rviz: `roslaunch udacity_bot udacity_world.launch use_rviz:=true`
 or:
 - To spawn the robot into another already opened Gazebo world:
 `roslaunch udacity_bot robot_description.launch`